DPenner1/Primell/README.md

     [(2 3 5)(7 11 13) | _~ _> +(3 5)]

-This is of course not unique to Primell, but I was particularly happy with how concise yet readable (in my opinion) the syntax turned out.
+This kind of functionality is of course not unique to Primell, but I was particularly happy with how concise yet readable (in my opinion) the syntax turned out.

 ## Data types